autocrossblog/autocrossblog_astro/src/content/post/2008/2008-10-25-little-progress-little-time.md

 ---
+tags: [ [ 240z, datsun ] ]
+author: "chris"
 publishDate: 2008-10-25T19:24:26+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2008/little-progress-little-time"
+excerpt: "Follow the writer's journey of restoring a 240Z while juggling weekend chores, complete with blunders, fun moments and optimism for progress."
 title: "Little progress, little time!"
-excerpt: "Follow the writer's journey of restoring a 240Z while juggling weekend chores, complete with blunders, fun moments and optimism for progress."
-author: chris
-url: 'little-progress-little-time'
-tags:  [ 240z, datsun ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 So my weekend of working on the 240Z started off quite slowly today.
 I ended up sleeping until almost noon this morning, it was nice to catch up on some much lost rest from the travelling the past few months.